GinUTE/OOPR230279-12-NPL.SMS-Nhom13/README.md

 5. Trần Minh Đức - 20133037

 Individuals' tasks:
-1. Phan Văn Thạch Quang - Function 8, 9
+1. Phan Văn Thạch Quang - Functions 8, 9
-2. Nguyễn Minh Tiến - Function 3, 5
+2. Nguyễn Minh Tiến - Functions 3, 5
-3. Trần Văn Thắng - Function 4, 10
+3. Trần Văn Thắng - Functions 4, 10
-4. Huỳnh Nguyễn Tín - Function 1, 2
+4. Huỳnh Nguyễn Tín - Functions 1, 2
-5. Trần Minh Đức - Function 6, 7
+5. Trần Minh Đức - Functions 6, 7

 Disclaimer: All group members contributed to the making of this project, the listed-above individuals' tasks does not provide full insight on the roles of each member, but rather gives a summary of how project's requirements are assigned by voted team leader at the beginning.